-The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take turns to hold the position.
+The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take it in turns to hold the position.
 The Lord Mayor nominates their Deputy Lord Mayor.

-Deputy Lord Mayor
+The Role of Lord Mayor

 The Lord Mayor is chosen by the other councillors who serve on the council and is elected in May each year at the annual meeting of the City Council.

-- supports the community
+- Supports the community

-- promotes the interests of the council and the city
+- Promotes the interests of the council and the city

 Chair of City Council meetings

-- makes sure all points of view are fairly heard
+- Makes sure all points of view are fairly heard

-- makes sure council members follow rules and procedures
+- Makes sure council members follow rules and procedures

-- has the casting vote if there is a tied vote
+- Has the casting vote if there is a tied vote

 Invitations to events